-1) The block has a single staircase that provides a means of escape and is 880mm in width.
+1) Each block has a single staircase that provides a means of escape and is 880mm in width.

-- 2) All corridors are of adequate width (at least 1050mm) and will be maintained clear to that width as a minimum. - 3) None of the corridors that form part of the means of escape are dead ends. - 4) The only communal doors within the block are the final exit doors.
-The main front door is fitted with an automatic closing device that is checked on a regular basis by Caretaking Teams as part of their daily checks.
-Defective closing devices are reported to an external contractor. - 5) The front final exit door has a door entry system installed.
+- 2) All corridors are of adequate width (at least 1050mm) and will be maintained clear to that width as a minimum. - 3) None of the corridors that form part of the means of escape are dead ends. - 4) The only communal door within each core is the final exit door which is fitted with an automatic closing device that is checked on a regular basis by Caretaking Teams as part of their daily checks.
+Defective closing devices are reported to an external contractor. - 5) The final exit door has a door entry system installed.
 These systems are designed to fail safe i.e., door unlocked in the event of a power failure.
 This prevents residents being locked in or out of the building. - 6) The communal area is kept free of flammable items.
-The communal areas should be checked on a regular basis by Caretaking / Cleaning teams and all items of rubbish removed.

-7) Ventilation of the common area is facilitated by openable windows in the stairwell.
+The communal areas should be checked on a regular basis by Caretaking / Cleaning teams and all items of rubbish removed. - 7) Ventilation of the common area is facilitated by openable windows in the stairwell.

 - 8) Surface coatings to the walls in the staircases appear to be Class 0 rated. - 9) The building has sufficient passive controls that provide effective compartmentation to support a Stay Put Policy.
-Therefore, residents are advised to remain in their flat unless the fire directly affects them. - 10) Flat entrance doors are replacement FD30s composite door sets.
+Therefore, residents are advised to remain in their flat unless the fire directly affects them. - 10) Flat entrance doors are a mix of notional timber, nominal timber flush and composite FD30s.
+There is one non-fire door installed to flat 44 which should be replaced.